 1. Most Vegetables

 The key word here is “most.”
 Vegetables are loaded with antioxidants, vitamins, minerals, and fiber, which all support the integrity of the lining of the gastrointestinal tract.
-But there are some vegetables, like peppers, garlic, and onions, that can exacerbate GERD symptoms (see “Foods to Avoid” section below for more information).
+But there are some vegetables, like peppers, garlic, and onions, that can exacerbate GERD symptoms (see “Foods to Avoid” below).

 2. Most Fruits